Graphic new ads drive home the desperation fueling the opioid crisis

 Surgeon General Jerome Adams told McFadden the ad of the hammer-wielding young man resonated with him.
 He said his brother Phillip got hooked on drugs the same way — by popping opioid pills at a party.

-“My baby brother Phillips is in prison due to crimes he committed to support his addiction,” Adams said.
+“My baby brother Phillip is in prison due to crimes he committed to support his addiction,” Adams said.

-Trump declared the opioid crisis a national emergency last August and appointed a commission headed by former New Jersey Gov. Chris Christie to come up with solutions.
+Trump declared the opioid crisis a national emergency last August and appointed a commission headed by then-Gov. Chris Christie of New Jersey to come up with solutions.
 But Trump was also accused of paying only lip service to the plague and pushed Republican-backed Obamacare proposals that would have drastically cut Medicaid funds for opioid addiction treatment.

 Meanwhile, Attorney General Jeff Sessions resorted to an old school get-tough approach with drug dealers and even resurrected a slogan from Ronald Reagan’s 1980s war on drugs — the widely mocked and largely ineffective Nancy Reagan mantra of “Just say no.”